fiskaly/coding-challenges/signing-service-challenge-go/README.md

 ### Credits

 This challenge is heavily influenced by the regulations for `KassenSichV` (Germany) as well as the `RKSV` (Austria) and our solutions for them.

+## Solution Architecture & Testing

+- **Architecture:** The service is separated into distinct packages: `domain` for core models and invariants (`SignatureDevice`), `crypto` for signer implementations, `persistence` for storage abstractions with an in-memory repository, `service` for orchestration and locking, and `api` for HTTP handlers built on `net/http`.
+The HTTP layer wires through `main.go`, instantiating repositories, services, and handlers.
+- **Test Strategy:** Unit tests exercise domain behaviour (secured payload formatting, state updates), crypto signing/verification, repository cloning and concurrency, service orchestration including concurrent signing (with monotonic counter and signature-chain assertions), and handler responses using `httptest`. `go test ./...` acts as the main verification command.
+- **Manual QA:** `docs/curl-guide.md` lists ready-to-run cURL commands for end-to-end demos covering success paths and error scenarios.
+- **AI Assistance:** ChatGPT (OpenAI) was used to draft initial domain structs/methods, implement crypto signers, design the in-memory repository, build the signature service, and scaffold HTTP handlers/tests.
+All generated code was reviewed, adapted, and validated locally.

+## Local Tooling & Caches

+`Makefile` provides two convenience targets:

+- `make run` – starts the HTTP server on `:8080`
+- `make test` – runs the full unit test suite (`go test ./...`)

+Both targets set `GOCACHE=$(pwd)/.cache` and `GOMODCACHE=$(pwd)/.gomodcache` so Go’s build and module caches stay inside the repository root.
+The extra state folders are ignored via `.gitignore`:

+- `.cache` – Go build cache (compiled packages, test binaries)
+- `.gocache` – IDE/editor cache (left for completeness)
+- `.gomodcache` – downloaded Go module cache

+If you want to reclaim disk space, run `make clean-cache` to remove the local caches.
+The next `make run` or `make test` will recreate them automatically.